An in-depth report on the causes, diagnosis, treatment, and prevention of insomnia.

 Advanced sleep-phase syndromerefers to a pattern of falling asleep early in the evening (6 to 9pm), waking early in the morning (3 to 5am), and being unable to fall back asleep.
 This syndrome tends to develop in older people.

-In sleep studies, subjects spend about one-third of their time asleep, suggesting that most people need about 8 hours of sleep each day.
+In studies of human sleep behavior, subjects spend about one-third of their time asleep, suggesting that most people need about 8 hours of sleep each day.
 Individual adults differ in the amount of sleep they need to feel well rested.
 Infants may sleep as many as 16 hours a day.

 The daily cycle of life, which includes sleeping and waking, is called a